supere989/patagontrace_localLLM/README.md

 ### Description

-An AI-powered PCAP analysis utility that you can access directly from your console.
-It facilitates in-depth and comprehensive analysis and troubleshooting of PCAP files through ChatGPT integration.
-Prompt can be customized based on typcal use cases
+AI-powered PCAP analysis utility accessible directly from your console.
+It enables in-depth and comprehensive analysis and troubleshooting of PCAP files through ChatGPT integration.
+The prompts are customizable to suit typical use cases.

 ### Dependencies